 BBQ lamb skewers (£2 per a skewer).
 These cubes of fatty lamb come with a deep, delectable smoky flavour – they are straight off the grill and BBQ lamb does not get better than this.

 Yu-Shiang shredded pork £8.90.
 It’s sweet, it’s sour, it’s hot and savoury from those pungent fermented soy beans.
-And with all those vegetables it must be good for you – don’t ever question it.
+And with all those vegetables tangled in, it must be good for you – don’t ever question it.

 They seem to bring soy sauce by default with these, reject this gesture as vinegar is the perfect marriage.
 So ask for vinegar.